 Did somebody say “sandy beach”?
-The sandiest jewel in the English Riviera’s crown, good old Paignton has been treating families to all the fun of the seaside for generations.
+The sandiest jewel in the English Riviera’s crown, spending time together on the local beaches is one of our favourite things to do in Paignton.
 First of all there’s Paignton Sands, the longest sandy beach in Torbay (and a Seaside Award holder too don’t you know), and then there’s the collection of family attractions in the local area that keep sun seekers flocking to the town every year.

 We should point out that not only is the beach huge at low tide, but a study recently showed that it has the best sand for making sandcastles in the whole of the UK.
 So, if your usual attempts at sandy creations end up in crumbling messes while the kids look bemused there’ll be no excuses this time…